The Dakota: Hallways, elevators, and stairs

 The passageways from the courtyard lead to ground-level spaces with wooden paneling and marble wainscoting.
 Between the first and second stories, the walls of the staircases are wainscoted with marble.
 The hallways on the upper stories are wainscoted in wood, while the ceilings and walls are made of plaster.
 Because the Dakota was one of the city's earliest luxury apartment buildings, the floor plans resembled those of traditional row houses.
 Consequently, the hallways were generally long and narrow at the Dakota, compared with later developments such as 998 Fifth Avenue.
 In any case, because the Dakota had four entrances with their own elevators and stairs, there were very few public hallways on the upper stories.
 This gave residents a feeling of privacy, since tenants were largely separated both from each other and from servants.

+The interior has eight elevators, four each for residents and servants.
 At each corner of the courtyard, four wrought-bronze staircases and four residents' elevators lead from the entrances to the upper stories.
 Each corner of the building has a brick shaft with one elevator and one staircase; this roughly divides the Dakota into quadrants.
 The tenants' staircases contained marble treads.
 The elevator cabs were manufactured by Otis Elevators and were finished in mahogany.
 In the original plans, each elevator served two apartments per floor.
 Each elevator served a small foyer on each floor that provided access to the two apartments.
-For each apartment, this provided the same amount of privacy as the entrances to typical brownstone row houses.
+These foyers were intended to be "almost as private and convenient" as entrances to typical brownstone row houses.
 In some cases, an elevator served only one apartment on a floor, so the elevator doors opened directly into that tenant's foyer.

 In place of dumbwaiters, the building contains four service elevators and four iron staircases for servants.
 The service elevators and staircases are placed near the center of each side of the courtyard.
 Each service stair and elevator served two apartments per floor.
 The service elevators, among the first in the city, lead to the kitchens of the apartments.
 All of the elevators were originally hydraulic cabs with water tanks at the bottom.